200713-dotnet/project-challenge-p0-DevJamesC/README.md

 + [required] each pizza must be able to have a size [CHECK]
 + [required] each pizza must be able to have toppings [CHECK]
 + [required] each pizza must be able to compute its pricing [CHECK]
-+ [required] each pizza must have no less than 2 default toppings
++ [required] each pizza must have no less than 2 default toppings [Check--Not-Enforced-By-Code]
 + [required] each pizza must limit its toppings to no more 5 [CHECK--NOT-DISPLAYED-TO-USERS]

 ### user